bg Command: Tutorial & Examples

 command.

-Potential Problems and Pitfalls with bg
+Potential problems and pitfalls with bg

 While bg

-command is generally safe to use, be aware that moving a process to the background could cause unexpected
+command is generally safe to use, be aware that moving a process to the background could cause unexpected behavior if the process requires user interaction.
+Background processes are paused if they attempt to read input from the user.

 Moreover, it's important to remember that if you close the parent shell, all background jobs will be terminated.
-To
+To avoid this, use the nohup

 command or tools like screen